IBM/ELM-Python-Client/elmclient/examples/OSLCQUERY.md

                         id, the full URI, or the config name (not implemented yet) -H SAVECONFIGS, --saveconfigs SAVECONFIGS
-                        Name of CSV file to save details of the local project components and configurations -I, --totalize        For all columns with multiple results, put in the total instead of the results -J JAZZURL, --jazzurl JAZZURL
+                        Name of CSV file to save details of the local project components and configurations -I, --totalize        For any column with multiple results, put in the total instead of the results -J JAZZURL, --jazzurl JAZZURL
                         jazz server url (without the /jts!) default https://jazz.ibm.com:9443 - Default can be set using environemnt variable QUERY_JAZZURL - defaults to https://jazz.ibm.com:9443 which DOESN'T